Sons of the Serpent

 The Sons of the Serpent are a supervillain group appearing in American comic books published by Marvel Comics.
 Created by writer Stan Lee and artist Don Heck, the group first appeared in The Avengers #32 (September 1966).
 The Sons of the Serpent is depicted as a racist organization.
 It experiments on people attempting to cross the American border.
 Superhero Joaquín Torres was notably captured by the group, and their experiments resulted in a painful transformation, turning him into a hybrid of a vampire and a falcon.
-The organization is also known under the codename Sons of the Shield.
+The organization is also known as the Sons of the Shield.

 Publication history

 1960s

 The Sons of the Serpent debuted in The Avengers #32 (September 1966), created by Stan Lee and Don Heck.
 It appeared in the 1972 Defenders series, the 1989 Captain Marvel series, and the 1996 Captain America series.

 2000s

 The Sons of the Serpent made a cameo in the 2008 Runaways series, and appeared in the 2010 Avengers: Children's Crusade series.
 It appeared in the 2010 Taskmaster series, the 2011 Daredevil series, and the 2015 Captain America: Sam Wilson series.